-The full list of factors that are looked at when considering the best interests of the child are found at section 60CC of the Act.
+The full list of factors that are looked at when considering the best interests of the child are found at section 60CC of the Family Law Act 1975.

 - The benefit to the child of having a worthwhile and meaningful relationship with both of their parents.

 - The need to protect a child from the risk that they may suffer any harm, whether physical or psychological.
 This includes the need to protect them from being subjected to or exposed to any form of abuse, neglect or family violence.
 The Family Law Act 1975 Act makes it clear that when the court is considering what orders it should make in a parenting matter, it must give the greatest weight to the need to protect a child from any form of harm.